 Apple Cherry Crisp Recipe

-Serve up with some whipped cream, custard or even clotted cream if you can get it.
+Serve up with some whipped cream or custard.
+Or even some clotted cream if you can get your hands on some.

 Apple and cherry crumble topping

-Where I come from, we would call this an apple and cherry crumble, although a crumble topping would not normally be made with rolled oats.
-This is a little bit contradictory to the apple crisp description on Wikipedia.
+Where I come from, we would call this an apple and cherry crumble.
+Although a crumble topping would not normally be made with rolled oats.

-But nevermind, because in this recipe I added rolled oats to the topping I called it a ‘crisp’ instead to differentiate.
-It seems to suit quite well, as the topping is indeed crispier than a normal crumble, with just flour, butter and sugar, would be.
+But never mind, because in this recipe I added rolled oats to the topping.
+And I called it a ‘crisp’ instead to differentiate.

 I think the flaked almonds on the topping also give a nice crunchy crisp feel to it.